 There are two main categories of permissions offered by Azure Communication Services for two distinct types of apps:

-Some APIs offered by ACS support both types of permissions, some only either.
+Some APIs offered by ACS support both types of permissions, while others support only one of the two.

 Delegated